-Other Character Menu Options

-Merging Items

-Items that can be joined or grouped are combined using the Merge option.
-Depending on the items you are trying to join, Merge will do one of several things:

-- Grouping In some cases, you can carry more than one item in an item slot.
+Other Character Menu Options Items that can be joined or grouped are combined using the Merge Merging Just like Review in the Master Options menu, this option allows you option.
+Depending on the items you are trying to join, Merge will do Items to inspect another character of your choice. one of several things: Wizardry allows you to create up to 16 different characters.
+How-Grouping - In some cases, you can carry more than one item in . ever, from time to time, you may need to delete a character or two an item slot.
 Each item slot can hold up to 250 like items.
-So, if you receive 300 arrows, 250 would be stored in one slot and 50 would be stored in another.
-After you use up some of the arrows in one slot, say you now had 200 of the 250 arrows left, you could merge it with the group of 50. - Joining Other items, such as a rope and a hook, can be merged to form a single item.
-To Merge an item, select the first item followed by Merge.
+So from the roster to make room for others.
+Just select the Delete option if you receive 300 arrows, 250 would be stored in one slot and to do so.
+Wizardry will show you the character in question, and will 50 would be stored in another.
+After you use up some of the ask you to confirm your choice just so you don't send your prizearrows in one slot, say you now had 200 of the 250 arrows left. winning warrior packing off to the golf course. you could merge it with the group of 50.
+Joining - Other items, such as a rope and a hook, can be merged .
+If the character you proudly named Genius is acting more like a dolt, to form a single item.
+To Merge an item, select the first item you can change his or her name using this option. followed by Merge.
 Then, select the item you want to merge it with.
-If the items can be merged, you will possess a new, single item. - Loading Firearms Firearms, such as a musket, need to be loaded before they may be fired.
+If the items can be merged, you will possess a new, single Wizardry offers many different portraits for the characters you have item. created.
+If you decide you would like to change your character's Loading Firearms - Firearms, such as a musket, need to be looks later on, select Picture to do so. loaded before they may be fired.
 By merging powder & shot with a musket, the weapon will be ready to shoot.

-Putting Items in the Swag Bag Each character carries his or her own swag bag: a place where they store things.
-Whenever you review your character, you will see his or her swag bag resting against the back wall of his or her review screen.
+To review a character's skills, click the shield hanging on the back wall of his or her review screen followed by any skill area you'd like Each character carries his or her own swag bag: a place where they Putting to review. store things.
+Whenever you review your character, you will see his Items in the or her swag bag resting against the back wall of his or her review Swag Bag The altar on the floor of a character's review screen contains all the screen.
 To "Swag" an item, select it and then the swag bag.
-Each bag holds 10 different items.
-Grouped or merged items such as arrows and missiles count as one item.

-Dropping Items

-If you would like to drop something, select the item and then the Drop option to do so.
-The item falls to the ground and is available to anyone who passes by.
-You may prefer to sell your unwanted items to NPCs or stash them in your swag bag in case you might need them later on.
-Note: All items, even those essential to your quest, can be dropped.
+Each information about his or her magical inclines.
+Click on the altar, and bag holds 10 different items.
+Grouped or merged items such as you will see a magic window.
+You may not cast spells until your arrows and missiles count as one item. expedition begins, but you can review what's available.
+For further information on magic, see the Magic Spells section of the manual.
+Dropping If you would like to drop something, select the item and then the Drop option to do so.
+The item falls to the ground and is available to anyone Items To exit a character's review screen, click to the right the suit of armor who passes by.
+You may prefer to sell your unwanted items to NPCs - right where you see "Exit" sign. or stash them in your swag bag in case you might need them later on.